anthonyec/godot_sfx/README.md

 # Play a sound at attached to a node
 SFX.play_attached_to_node("footstep", player)

-# Play a non-spatial sound
+# Play a non-spatial sound that is not affected by process mode
 SFX.play_everywhere("ui_select")
 ```